-- 9.1 Modes of Employment - (a) Subject to the provisions of this clause, the Employer may employ employees on arrangements that are most appropriate in the circumstances. - (b) In order of preference, employment will be on: - (i) an ongoing full time or part time hours ("permanent") basis; or - (ii) a fixed-term full time or part time hours basis; or - (iii) a casual basis. - (c) Notwithstanding subclause 9.1(a) and (b), the Employer undertakes to employ employees on a permanent basis whenever possible. - (d) The Employer recognises direct employment is the preferred form of engagement.
-The Employer will work towards minimising the use of agency hire and other similar contract for service arrangements, and fixed term contracts. - (e) Suitable Surplus Employees are to be offered employment prior to advertising externally for new appointments, including fixed term contracts or agency engagements, using the following hierarchy: - (i) Internal Surplus Employees will be considered first; - (ii) if there are no suitable internal Surplus Employees, Registered Employees from other employing authorities will be considered; and - (iii) if there are no suitable Registered Employees, Registrable Employees from other employing authorities will be considered.
+- 9.1 Modes of Employment - (a) Subject to the provisions of this clause, the Employer may employ employees on arrangements that are most appropriate in the circumstances. - (b) In order of preference, employment will be on: - (i) an ongoing full time or part time hours ("permanent") basis; or - (ii) a fixed-term full time or part time hours basis; or - (iii) a casual basis. - (c) Notwithstanding subclause 9.1(a) and (b), permanent employment is the preferred mode of employment and the Employer undertakes to employ employees on a permanent basis whenever possible. - (d) The Employer recognises direct employment is the preferred form of engagement.
+The Employer will work towards minimising the use of agency hire and other similar contract for service arrangements, and fixed term contracts. - (e) Within 12 months of registration of this Agreement, the parties will negotiate targets for casual and agency hire usage, having regard to operational requirements, for the Employer to implement and work towards over the life of the Agreement. - (f) Suitable Surplus Employees are to be offered employment prior to advertising externally for new appointments, including fixed term contracts or agency engagements, using the following hierarchy: - (i) internal Surplus Employees will be considered first; - (ii) if there are no suitable internal Surplus Employees, Registered Employees from other employing authorities will be considered; and - (iii) if there are no suitable Registered Employees, Registrable Employees from other employing authorities will be considered.